Don’t Focus On Broad, Short-Tail Keywords (too much)

 Big brand websites that were well known occupied the top spots because Google figured that’s what most people might be looking for.

-Why it’s hard (and unproductive) to rank for broad search terms
+Why it’s hard (and unproductive) to rank for broad, short-tail search terms

 When any site loses rankings, and therefore traffic, due to a change in the algorithm, the first thing most bloggers try to do is figure out how to regain that traffic.